apigee-labs/rapier/README.md

 The server may use the string `items` as the value for `xxxxx`, but this is not required by the API, and clients should not count on it.

+If you want to see the generated OAS document for this API specification, [it is here](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/openapispec-todo-list-basic.yaml)

 ### Query Paths

 So far we have seen examples of APIs that are easy to navigate in a hypertext model.
 What if I want to include URLs in my API that allow the user to